-In this article we'll review the formulation of some of Gorilla Mind's most popular products based on published medical research to give our take on whether they're likely to be safe and effective.
+In this article we'll answer all of these questions and more, as we analyze the formulation of some of Gorilla Mind's most popular products based on clinical studies, to give our take on whether or not they're likely to be effective.

-L-citrulline is an effective ergogenic (workout-enhancing) ingredient, and is dosed at 9,000 milligrams (mg) per two scoops of Gorilla Mode.
-A medical review of this amino acid found that at doses above 3,000 mg it confers exercise strength and power performance improvements.
+L-citrulline is an ergogenic (workout-enhancing) ingredient, and is dosed at 9,000 milligrams (mg) per two scoops of Gorilla Mode.

-The study authors found that creatine supplementation provides both performance benefits and musculoskeletal benefits (increased muscle-building), and that the supplement does not increase fat mass.
+The study authors noted that creatine supplementation provides both performance benefits and musculoskeletal benefits (increased muscle-building), and that the supplement does not increase fat mass.

-Drugs.com’s review of the compound mentions that "Information regarding toxicity of S. tortuosum in humans is lacking” and we would conclude the same.
+Drugs.com’s review of the compound mentions that "Information regarding toxicity of S. tortuosum in humans is lacking."

 A professor of neurology and biochemistry at Georgetown University Medical Centre was quoted in an article stating that kanna was neurotoxic at doses above 100 mg, but didn’t cite his research.